thecityny/2022_11_ebike-fires-data/readme.md

 _If you decide to use this data, we encourage you to use the following attribution: “Data obtained by THE CITY from New York City Fire Department"_

+In case of questions, send us an email at data@thecity.nyc